Stochastic Quantum Spiking Neural Networks with Quantum Memory and Local Learning: Introduction

-Early work at this intersection has shown promise.
-For example, {quantum reservoir computing} (QRC) uses the complex dynamics of quantum systems as a temporal reservoir for processing time-dependent signals, and small quantum reservoirs have matched the performance of classical recurrent neural networks hundreds of times larger\cite{dudas2023quantum,fujii2017harnessing, lau2024modular, murauer2025feedback}.
-Another line of work aims at adapting classical spiking neuron models to quantum hardware.
-Notably, the {quantum leaky integrate-and-fire} (QLIF) neuron was recently introduced as a quantum analog of a classical spiking leaky integrate-and-fire (LIF) neuron\cite{brand2024quantum}.
-By cascading QLIF neurons, the first quantum SNN (QSNN) was demonstrated to be capable of simple image recognition tasks such as MNIST classification\cite{brand2024quantum}.
+Another line of work has adapted classical spiking neuron models to quantum hardware.
+Notably, prior work has introduced the quantum leaky integrate-and-fire neuron (QLIF) as a unit for the design of quantum spiking neural networks \cite{brand2024quantum}.
+The QLIF neuron is implemented as a single-qubit that mimics the leaky integrate-and-fire behavior of classical spiking neurons \cite{davies2021advancing}.
+By cascading QLIF neurons, this work demonstrated the first \emph{quantum SNN} (QSNN), which was able to perform simple image recognition tasks such as MNIST classification.

-This seminal result proved the viability of spiking neural networks on quantum processors.
-However, the QLIF neuron suffers from important limitations. {First}, each QLIF neuron is essentially a classical LIF unit emulated on a single qubit, which restricts it to limited, classical-like state dynamics. {Second}, the QLIF neuron requires multi-shot measurements to determine spike events.
-The neuron’s spiking behavior is determined by thresholding the excitation probability of one qubit, and deciding whether to fire requires estimating this probability via repeated quantum measurements at each time step.
-This multi-shot scheme incurs significant overhead, as the quantum state must be prepared and measured many times to obtain one spike decision. {Third}, training QLIF networks has so far relied on classical backpropagation through time on a classical simulator.
-This global, offline learning approach makes it challenging to deploy or adapt the model directly on quantum hardware for online learning.
+This seminal work proved the viability of spiking neural networks on gate-based quantum computers.
+However, the QLIF neuron has several limitations from its design: \begin{itemize} \item \emph{Single qubit and classical memory:} First, each QLIF neuron is essentially a classical LIF unit emulated on a single qubit, which restricts it to limited state dynamics characterized by classical state variables. \item \emph{Multi-shot measurements:} The QLIF neuron's internal state, analogous to a membrane potential, is encoded as the excitation probability of one qubit, and a threshold rule is used to determine spike emission.
+In practice, determining whether the neuron should fire requires estimating this excitation probability at each time step via repeated quantum measurements (multiple shots) and comparing against a threshold.
+This multi-shot measurement scheme adds significant overhead, as the quantum state must be prepared and measured many times to obtain the spiking probability with high confidence.
+This means the spiking outcome is not generated within a single quantum evolution, but rather via a classical post-processing of measurement statistics. \item \emph{Classical training via backpropagation:} Third, the QLIF network training process remains classical, leveraging backpropagation through time on a classical simulation of the network.
+This reliance on classical, global learning rules makes it challenging to deploy the model directly on quantum hardware for online learning as is the case for classical neuromorphic models \cite{davies2021advancing}. \end{itemize}

 Overall, existing hybrid models like QRC and QLIF validate the concept of quantum neuromorphic systems, but they either treat the quantum device as a black-box dynamical system or implement spiking neurons in a way that closely resembles classical models.
 There is a clear need for new designs that fully exploit quantum dynamics while supporting efficient operation and learning on hardware.